FAQs: HUE HD Pro Camera

 The first time you launch HUE Intuition you’ll be asked to enter your activation code and an email address you want to associate it with.
 This will permanently convert your activation code into a license key.
 Please keep your activation details safe in case you need to contact us about your software in future.

 Further instructions can be found here.

 If you do not have an activation code, please contact us with your order details for assistance.

 HUE Intuition can be registered and downloaded through your online account.

-Customers with an activation code can also use these direct download links to install the latest version of the software.
+Customers with a license can also use these direct download links to install the latest version of the software.
 HUE Intuition activation codes are included as standard with the HUE HD Pro camera; users with other models can purchase the software separately or use the free viewing tools included with Windows or macOS.

 HUE Intuition for Windows:

 Due to a change to the installation process, if you previously installed Windows version 18.104.22.168 or earlier you will need to uninstall it from your Control Panel first before updating to version 22.214.171.124 or later.